nexiality/documentation/flowcontrols/index.md

 ![script3](image/flowcontrols_04.png)

+There is a variation to this.
+If `EndLoopIf()` flow control is used within a [base &raquo; `repeatUntil(steps,maxWaitMs)`](../commands/base/repeatUntil(steps,maxWaitMs)) section, then only the enclosing repeat-until loop will terminate.
+Nexial will proceed to the next step after the affected repeat-until loop is terminated.
+Similar to the impact on iteration, the use of `EndLoopIf()` within a repeat-until loop will not increment failture count for the corresponding test scenario.

 ### EndIf(condition)
 This flow control is different from `EndLoopIf()` in that the activation of this will end the entire test execution.
 All remaining test steps, test cases and test scenarios will not be executed.